tcpipuk/tomfos.tr/docs/postgres/tuning/workers.md

+---
-# Tuning PostgreSQL for a Matrix Synapse Homeserver
+title: Tuning PostgreSQL Worker Processes
+description: Don't let slow workers create bottlenecks!
+Learn how to balance PostgreSQL worker processes with CPU cores for optimal latency and performance, essential for systems like Matrix Synapse.
+---

-## 2. Worker Configuration
+# 2. Worker Configuration

 1. [The Importance of Latency](#the-importance-of-latency)
 2. [Tuning Workers to CPU Cores](#tuning-workers-to-cpu-cores)